eviccari/simple-http-exceptions/README.md

 ## Objective

 To supply basic classes with minimal http error status model.
-This is helpful in REST APIs implementation scenario to standardize errors code.
+This is helpful in REST APIs implementation scenario to standardize return codes.

 <h2></h2>
 &nbsp;